 Which countries’ vaccines are recognised in the UK?

-From 1 November, vaccines administered in a further xx countries and territories will be recognised in the UK
+Vaccines administered in a further 35 countries and territories are recognised in the UK

 In mid-September, the UK government announced major changes to the country’s international travel and health rules - including its plans to formally recognise a number of vaccines from overseas countries.